telkhir/Deep-RL/README.md

 # Deep-RL
-In this project I trained a DQN (Deep Q-Network) agent to learn how to play the popular Atari game "Breakout".
+This project tackles the training of a DQN (Deep Q-Network) agent to learn how to play the popular Atari game "Breakout".

 the training was done on a 8cpu GCP VM,